minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 - what separate parts of the application can be defined (decomposing the problem) and how these should work together

-- what external components (APIs) you probably need to make certain features possible
+- which external components (online APIs, libraries etc.) you will need to make certain features possible (name and URL link)

 - technical problems or limitations that could arise during development and what possibilities you have to overcome these

-- a review of similar applications or visualizations in terms of features and technical aspects (what do they offer? how have they implemented it?)
+- a review of similar mobile apps or related visualizations, in terms of features and technical aspects (what do they offer? how have they implemented it? can you do it in the same way?)

-## Minimum viable product

-Be sure to make clear which parts of the application define the *minimum viable product* (MVP) and which parts may be optional to implement.
+- which parts of the application define the *minimum viable product* (MVP) and which parts may be optional to implement.

 ## GitHub